 The definitive Amcache.hve forensic reference: every key, every value, every timestamp

-Amcache.hve is the single richest execution-artifact source on a modern Windows host.
-It is also one of the most misunderstood.
-This post is the reference I wish existed when I first started pulling hives off compromised machines: every subkey, every value, every timestamp, what the schema looked like in each Windows release, and — just as importantly — the claims about Amcache that are not actually true.
+Amcache.hve is the richest single execution-artefact source on a modern Windows host, and one of the most misunderstood.
+This is the field-by-field reference for the artefact itself.
+Every key.
+Every value.
+Every timestamp.
+What the schema looked like in each Windows release, and which claims about Amcache are not actually true.

-If you are looking for tool-level documentation rather than the artifact itself, see the AmcacheParser complete guide and the output columns reference.
+For tool-level documentation, see the AmcacheParser complete guide and the output columns reference.

 1. What Amcache.hve actually is#

-Amcache.hve is a registry hive written by Windows' Application Compatibility / Program Compatibility Assistant subsystem.
-It is not a security artifact by design.
-Microsoft uses it to feed compatibility telemetry into the Customer Experience Improvement Program and the Compatibility Appraiser, both of which decide which installed software might break on upgrade.
+A registry hive written by Windows's Application Compatibility / Program Compatibility Assistant subsystem.
+Not a security artefact by design.
+Microsoft uses it to feed compatibility telemetry into the Customer Experience Improvement Program and the Compatibility Appraiser, both of which exist to decide which installed software might break on upgrade.

-The reason it matters to DFIR is a side effect of that purpose: in order to assess whether a program is safe to upgrade, Windows needs to enumerate programs, drivers, devices, and files on the machine.
-That enumeration is dumped — with hashes, paths, publishers, sizes, and timestamps — into Amcache.hve.
+The reason it matters in DFIR is a side effect of that purpose.
+To assess whether a program is safe to upgrade, Windows enumerates programs, drivers, devices, and files on the machine.
+That enumeration, with hashes, paths, publishers, sizes, and timestamps, is what lands in Amcache.hve.

 Path#